corgian-standard/corgian-standard.github.io/data/software-engineering/git.md

 fix instead of adding other 30 lines of code in the git commit.
 The same thing can be achieved using Git CLI, but it is so cumbersome, most people ignored it.
 Too many times I have seen too many Jr developers committing `accidental changes` because they didn't use `STAGE`.
+Obviously people makes mistakes, but their frequency of `accidental changes` is a lot higher when not using `STAGE`.

 ## Stop using advanced Git commands such as Rebase

 This upsets a lot of people.
 Rebase is bad, just don't do it.
-A lot of self-proclaimed git expert will tell you Rebase is fine, it is not.
+A lot of self-proclaimed git experts will tell you Rebase is fine, it is not.
 It is also not the same as PR Squash Merge despite what they tell you.
 Rebase tempers your own timeline, it destroy it and build a new one.
 PR Squash Merge did not temper your own timeline, it is still the same.